Below are workshops descriptions that I have run in the past. Please contact me to set up a personalized workshop for your teachers.

 Sylvia will highlight some of her favourite iPad apps in her Junior Core French classes.
 Apps for consumption (ie. to learn and practice vocabulary) will be explored, as well as apps for creating voice recordings, digital stories, fun animations, iMovie projects/trailers and stop-motion videos.
 Participants will be shown how to use a greenscreen to replace backgrounds in videos and how to create original songs and raps with GarageBand to use in video projects.
 Throughout the session, Sylvia will showcase her students’ numerous iPad projects with these tools.
 Come and get your geek on and inspire your students to get creative with their iPads!

-4) Using Google Apps for Education in the FSL Class
+4) Using Google Apps for Education (GSuite) in the FSL Class

 Harness the power of Google Apps for Education in your FSL classroom.
 After an overview of Google Drive, Docs, Presentations, Forms, Sheets, and Drawings, Sylvia will show you how you and your students can collaborate and get creative using these apps.
 She will showcase her students projects which include creating digital stories with music and voice and “Choisis ton adventure” stories, as well as how to create original raps and music with different Google apps.
 We will take a look at using Google Hangouts (videoconferencing) for virtual field trips, interviewing guests, and doing “Hangouts Mystères” where two classes try to guess each others’ location by asking questions in French.
 We will also look at some Google Drive Add-ons, Chrome Apps and Extensions to automate and simplify your life.